 Future population projections are uncertain.
 Current events including the COVID-19 pandemic, leaving the EU, the war in Ukraine, the new Hong Kong British National Overseas visa, the economic crisis and the global climate emergency – and their potential impacts on our economy and society, are not reflected in the current 2018-based population projections.

-New 2021-based subnational population projections and household projections will be published by ONS in Spring or Summer 2023.
+New 2021-based subnational population projections and household projections will be published by ONS in Summer 2024.
 These projections will use Census 2021 data and revised trends to re-base the projections.